emanuelprogrameaza/movie-searcher/README.md

 # React + Vite

+Check the results here! https://movie-searcher-elias.vercel.app/ A good project to practice react, tailwind, git, github, API and much more

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: